ytakzk/basic_data_structures_and_algorithms_in_python/README.md

 # Basic Data Structures and Algorithms in Python

 This is a collection of snippets of basic data structures and algorithms written in Python.
-Most of the algorithms here come from [this book](http://www.amazon.co.jp/exec/obidos/ASIN/B00U5MVXZO/sixa-22/ref=nosim/) but are written in a Python-specific manner.
+Most of the algorithms here come from [this book](http://www.amazon.co.jp/exec/obidos/ASIN/B00U5MVXZO/sixa-22/ref=nosim/) but are re-written in a Python-specific manner.

 #### Data Structures